Board of Trustees

 Molwanta Ishmael Solomon

-Molwanta Ishmael Solomon joins the SAMWUMED board of trustees to continue to serve his broader community.
-During his career he has served in various capacities including being PR Councillor for the Frances Baard District Municipality, a branch chair for the African National Congress (ANC) and Provincial Chair of the South African Workers Union (SAMWU).
+Molwanta Ishmael Solomon joined the SAMWUMED Board of Trustees to continue serving his community.
+During his career of many years, he has served in various capacities including PR Councillor for the Frances Baard District Municipality, Branch Chair for the African National Congress (ANC) and Provincial Chair of the South African Workers Union (SAMWU).

-In addition to the above, Mr Solomon also works for the Dikgatlong Local Municipality as a Water Maintenance Supervisor.
+Mr Solomon works for the Dikgatlong Local Municipality as a Water Maintenance Supervisor.

 He is knowledgeable in various areas of water treatment processes and holds a National Certificate in Water and Wastewater Treatment Process Operations.